Global markets fall sharply on worries about rates, economy

 Stocks tumbled worldwide Friday on more signs the global economy is weakening, just as central banks raise the pressure even more with additional interest rate hikes.

-The S&P 500 fell 2.2% in early afternoon trading, adding a dismal cap on what’s already been a rough week.
-It’s almost all the way back to its lowest point of the year, reached in mid-June, as Wall Street remains mired in its bear market.
-The Dow Jones Industrial Average is nearly 20% below its record set early this year.
-If it closes at or below that level, it would join other major indexes that already passed the threshold.
+The S&P 500 fell 2% in afternoon trading, adding a dismal cap on what’s already been a rough week.
+It’s close to its low point of the year in mid-June.

 European stocks fell just as sharply or more after preliminary data there suggested business activity had its worst monthly contraction since the start of 2021.
 Adding to the pressure was a new plan announced in London to cut taxes, which sent U.K. yields soaring because it could ultimately force its central bank to raise rates even more sharply.